JacquiGreenland/CubeMate/README.md

 ---

-## Why CubeMate?
+## Why CubeMateEQ?

 Commercial compact strain-wave drive mounts are excellent, but they were also extremely expensive when this project started.
-In recent years cheaper options using a similar mechanical principle to CubeMate have appeared, but the major commercial brands still typically involve spending several times the parts cost of assembling CubeMate.
+In recent years cheaper options using a similar mechanical principle to CubeMateEQ have appeared, but the major commercial brands still typically involve spending several times the parts cost of assembling CubeMateEQ.

-CubeMate was designed around my personal priorities:
+CubeMateEQ was designed around my personal priorities:

 - **open mechanical and electronic design;**
 - **commodity strain-wave drives and motors;**